This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 Google Likes Updated Pages

 Google bots notice when pages are updated.
-Those pages are ranked higher because Google wants to send search traffic to well-maintained pages rather than pages that are left to stagnate.
+As a result, those pages are ranked higher because Google wants to send search traffic to well-maintained pages rather than pages that are left to stagnate.

 Google may consider pages that are not maintained to be outdated or already obsolete.
-So it’s a benefit to you to keep your pages up to date with current information.
+So it’s beneficial to keep your pages up to date with current information.

 Revise Outdated Content